mydewji/azZahraa/README.md

 Step 4: Run `ionic state reset` from within the root of the cloned repository

-Step 5: From within the root of the cloned repository run `ionic serve`
+Step 5: From within the root of the cloned repository run `ionic serve -l`

 #####Notes:
 To run on a device follow ionic instructions [here](http://ionicframework.com/docs/guide/testing.html)